Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Closing the Dialog

-Users can close the review dialog in three ways:
+Users can close the review dialog in two ways:

 1. **Click Outside:** Clicking anywhere outside the dialog will close it.
-2. **ESC Key:** Users can press the "ESC" key on their keyboard to close the dialog.
-3. **Close Button:** The dialog also includes a close button in the footer for users who prefer to close it manually.
+2. **Close Button:** The dialog also includes a close button in the footer for users who prefer to close it manually.

 It's important to note that the footer with the close button is not mandatory.
 Users can easily close the dialog using any of the methods mentioned above.